 Significant optical birefringence can be obtained simply by stretching a polymer material like polystyrene.
 Also, plastic polarizers can be relatively easily made.
 On the other hand, unwanted birefringence effects need to be avoided by careful process control e.g. in molding processes.

 There are also micro-optics made from plastic materials.
 Indeed, polymer materials are often particularly suited for fabrication techniques as used for micro-optics.

 Typical Properties of Plastic Optics

-High light transmittivity is usually obtained throughout the visible spectral region and to a limited extent in the near infrared.
+High light transmittance is usually obtained throughout the visible spectral region and to a limited extent in the near infrared.
 Often, there are absorption features at ≈1.7 μm due to the first overtones of C-H groups and additional absorption at longer wavelengths.
 However, absorption losses can be low in the three telecommunication windows around 850, 1310 and 1550 nm.

 A primary driver for using plastic objects is the typically lower cost.
 This results from simple fabrication processes.
 For example, many polymer materials are suitable for molding processes, which are simple and quick and can even deliver aspheric surfaces.